 “A 401(k) match is the closest thing to free money that exists,” said Charles H. Thomas III, CFP, a financial advisor and founder of Intrepid Eagle Finance.
 “Not everyone is fortunate enough to have a match so don’t let it go to waste if you have that valuable benefit.
 Make a goal to save enough to get the full match.”

-If you had to lower your contributions to make ends meet during the pandemic, that’s certainly understandable.
+If you had to lower your contributions to make ends meet during the endless months of rising inflation, that’s certainly understandable.
 Retirement, after all, is less immediate than tomorrow.
 But try to get back to the maximum as soon as you can.

 “It has been a challenging time for many people, and some are starting to get back on their feet,” said Shawn Plummer, CEO of The Annuity Expert.
 “People who are not already contributing enough to get their employer match should target to do so to increase their 401(k) plans.
 The employer match can add up to a significant amount of money, especially when you consider compound interest.”

 Set It and Forget It With a Target-Date Fund